Seven dead, 19 injured in air ambulance crash in Philadelphia

 The crash happened less than 3 miles (5 kilometers) from Northeast Philadelphia Airport, which primarily serves business jets and charter flights.

-The Learjet 55 quickly disappeared from radar after taking off from the airport at 6:06 p.m. and climbing to an altitude of 1,600 feet (487 meters).
+The Learjet 55 quickly disappeared from radar after leaving the airport at 6:06 p.m. and climbing to an altitude of 1,600 feet (487 meters).
 It was registered to a company operating as Med Jets, according to the flight tracking website Flight Aware.

-Michael Schiavone, 37, was sitting at his home in Mayfair, a nearby neighborhood, when he heard a loud bang and his house shook.
+Michael Schiavone, 37, was sitting at his home in Mayfair, a nearby neighborhood, when he heard a loud bang and the house shook.

 “There was a large explosion, so I thought we were under attack for a second,” he said.